 The Dominion of Canada legal land survey is completed in the area.
 Livestock grazing through crown grazing leases begins in the Wildland.

-Nomadic native Indians hunt abundant wildlife including bison, wapiti, pronghorn, mule deer, white-tailed deer, furbearers and some moose.
+Indigenous Peoples value the Parkland for its abundant wildlife including bison, wapiti, pronghorn, mule deer, white-tailed deer, furbearers and some moose.
 They use fire to modify movements of bison and for communication.
 In the late 17th and 18th centuries fur traders and bounty hunters come to the area because of the abundant wildlife.

 October 31, 2012